Hyprr (Howdoo) (UDOO) Trading 12.2% Lower Over Last 7 Days

 According to CryptoCompare, “Howdoo is a blockchain-powered social media platform.
 It was designed as a single application that combines all the best features of existing social media apps, but with a new approach to putting users, communities, content creators, and advertisers together in complete harmony and control.
 In addition, Howdoo incentives and rewards contributions on the platform.”

-It is usually not possible to buy alternative cryptocurrencies such as Hyprr (Howdoo) directly using U.S. dollars.
-Investors seeking to trade Hyprr (Howdoo) should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Hyprr (Howdoo) using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Hyprr (Howdoo) directly using US dollars.
+Investors seeking to acquire Hyprr (Howdoo) should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Hyprr (Howdoo) using one of the exchanges listed above.

 Receive News & Updates for Hyprr (Howdoo) Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hyprr (Howdoo) and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.